 In front of Castel Sant’angelo you will notice a beautiful pedestrian bridge, usually very crowded: Ponte Sant’Angelo.

-Walking left, you will be able to admire majestic via della Conciliazione, leading to St Peter basilica.
+Walking left, you will admire majestic via della Conciliazione, leading to St Peter basilica.
 This avenue is actually the result of one of Benito Mussolini “modernizing” demolition initiatives, aiming at providing Rome with monumental perspectives.

 Now cross Ponte Vittorio, to admire on of the most scenic views of Castel Sant’Angelo.